-During the growing season in summer, give your flytrap six or more hours of direct sun for vigorous growth.
-If full sun is not possible, provide a minimum of four hours of direct sunlight with bright indirect light for the rest of the day.
-Your plant won’t be as vibrant or sturdy as one grown in full sun but you will still be able to maintain good growth.
+Full sun is very important for the Venus flytrap.
+In summer when the plant is growing strongly, it will need 5+hours of direct sun for vigorous growth.
+If this is not possible, a minimum of 4 hours of direct sunlight with bright indirect light for the rest of the day will be acceptable.
+Your plant won’t be as vibrant or sturdy as one grown in full sun but it will still be able to maintain good growth.

 It is not necessary to feed your flytrap.
 Carnivorous plants have adapted to capturing insects on their own and insects will naturally be attracted to your plant.
 If you choose to feed your plant use live wriggling insects.
 Do not feed your plant meat.
 Do not stick your fingers into the flytrap.
 It wastes their energy and is bad for the plant.
 Chemical fertilizers will kill your plant quickly.
 Feeding is not required at all during the winter months when the plant is dormant.